analyticalnahid/optical-character-reader/README.md

 #### When to use it?
 When you got somethings useful in paragraph/large text but don't want to write it manually then this tools for you.
+#### Which language does it support?
+For now it support english only but I can extend it to others language also.